Jake Stoneburner

 Jacob Charles Stoneburner (born August 25, 1989) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played college football at Ohio State.
 He was signed as an undrafted free agent by the Green Bay Packers.

-High school career
+Early life

 Stoneburner attended Dublin Coffman High School.
 As a senior, he recorded 74 receptions for 1,267 yards and 15 touchdowns.
 He was an All-Ohio Capital Conference, All-district, All-Metro and All-state selection.
 For his high school career, he recorded 168 receptions for 2,751 yards and 28 touchdowns and was a two-time All-state selection.
 He was also a U.S. Army All-American Bowl selection as well as a selection for the Big 33 Football Classic.
 He also lettered in basketball and track & field.

 College career

 After high school, Stoneburner attended Ohio State University where he majored in family resource management.

 In 2008, he redshirted as a true freshman.
 As a redshirt freshman in 2009, he appeared in all 13 games as a back-up to Jake Ballard.
 As a redshirt sophomore in 2010, Stoneburner appeared in 11 games, starting five.
 He recorded 21 receptions for 222 yards (10. avg.) and two touchdowns.
 In 2011 as a redshirt junior he appeared in 12 games, starting 10.
 He recorded 14 receptions for 193 yards (13.8 avg.) and seven touchdowns.
 In 2012, he switched from tight end to H-back and appeared in 12 games, with eight starts.
 He recorded 16 receptions for 269 yards (16.8 avg.) and four touchdowns.

 For his career at Ohio State, he recorded 53 receptions for 714 yards (13.5 avg.) and 13 touchdowns.
 He has the career record for touchdown receptions by a tight end at Ohio State.